-To be eligible to participate in a LJP Activity, a Participant must be registered with a Workforce Australia Employment Services Provider, Transition to Work Provider or ParentsNext Provider.
+To be eligible to participate in a LJP Activity, a Participant must be registered with a Workforce Australia Employment Services Provider or Transition to Work Provider.

 LJP Activities that are delivered by the Employment Facilitator (and not a LJP Activity Host) can be open to any cohort.